wcm-io-devops/conga-aem-plugin/src/site/markdown/extensions.md

 ### Post-processing AEM Content Packages

-The post-processor plugin `aem-contentpackage-detect` is applied automatically to all ZIP files manged by CONGA.
-If a ZIP file is an AEM content package the flag `aemContentPackage` is set to true for the generated file in the model YAML.

-With the post-processor plugin `aem-contentpackage-properties` the properties contained in the AEM package are extracted and included per file in a property `aemContentPackageProperties` in the model YAML.
+With the post-processor plugin `aem-contentpackage-properties` is applied automatically to all ZIP files manged by CONGA.
+The properties contained in the AEM package are extracted and included per file in a property `aemContentPackageProperties` in the model YAML.

 The model YAML file can be exported during CONGA generation and provides the necessary runtime information for deployment tools like Ansible.